 What’s New: COVID-19 Impact on Credit Card Rewards & Travel

-Based on the data gathered for this report, the global impact of COVID-19 hasn’t trickled down to affect credit card reward point values—yet.
-Here’s what we have seen happening, which may change how you earn and use credit card rewards in the near future:
+Based on the data gathered for this report, the global impact of COVID-19 has begun to affect credit card reward point values.
+Here’s what has happened over the past six months, which may change how you use credit card rewards in the near future.

-Travel (particularly international) has been severely curtailed as a result of the global pandemic.
+Travel (particularly international travel) remains curtailed as a result of the global pandemic.
 While this isn’t directly related to credit card point values, it does impact how you can use rewards.
-With cancelled flights and travel restrictions, as well as lingering fears about catching the coronavirus in crowded public spaces, you may not want or be able to book award travel right now.
+With fewer available flights and ongoing international travel restrictions, as well as lingering fears about catching the coronavirus in crowded public spaces, you may not want or be able to book award travel right now.

-Considering travel is usually the best way to use travel card points and miles, rewards may feel much less valuable.
-We understand how frustrating that is.
-However, remember that many credit card points don’t expire and if they do, it usually takes a good bit of time or an account closure for that to happen.
-So for now, if you can’t use your points or miles the way you want, or find a good deal, hang onto them.
-This report will help you understand what rewards are worth when redeemed for things besides travel, too.
-(See the charts in the “What Are Credit Card Points Worth When Redeemed for Travel?” section below.)
+Considering that travel is usually the best way to use travel card points and miles (even now), and that average travel reward values have mostly stayed the same or gone down, your points and miles may feel much less valuable.
+However, many credit card points don’t expire and if they do, it usually takes a good bit of time or an account closure for that to happen.
+Often you can keep your account active by making even a small charge on your credit card.
+So for now, if you can’t use your points or miles the way you want, or find a good deal, hang on to them.

-To learn more about what issuers are doing for travel card holders right now, see “Credit Card Deals Help You Earn and Use Travel Benefits During COVID-19.”
+Many card issuers are offering extra ways to earn and use travel rewards right now.
+To learn more about the latest offers, see “Credit Card Deals Help You Earn and Use Travel Benefits During COVID-19.”

 What Are Airline Miles Worth When Redeemed for Flights?